-Near the Littlebrook D power station in Dartford England is a large mermaid statue made almost entirely of recycled materials. map
+Near the site of where the Littlebrook D power station (seen in the background with the tall chimney tower) was located in Dartford England is a large mermaid statue made almost entirely of recycled materials. map

 The statue stands about 9 meters tall, and the mermaid measures about 14 meters from head to tail.